mohamedezz96/Terraform-AWS-ALB-Controller/README.md

     - `cluster_name`: The name of your EKS cluster.
     - `alb_policy_name`: The name of the IAM policy that will be created to be attached to the ALB controller.
     - `alb_role_name`: The name of the IAM role that will be created for the ALB controller.
-    - `alb_sa_name`: The name of the Kubernetes serviceaccount that will be created for the ALB controller.
     - `values_file`: The path to the YAML file containing additional configuration values for the ALB controller.

 4. Install: